WUSTL-Biol4220/home/how_to_guide.md

 ## Secure shell (SSH)

 SSH is an encrypted protocol for securely communicating with devices on the network.
-We will connect to several key computational resources, such as our lab virtual machines and the WUSTL cluster, using VPN and SSH in combination.
+We will connect to several key computational resources, such as our lab virtual machines, using VPN and SSH in combination.
 You can read more about SSH [here](https://en.wikipedia.org/wiki/Secure_Shell).

 * **Linux and Mac OS X.** Users with Unix-based operating systems, such as Linux and Mac OS X, will use the pre-installed `ssh` program to establish SSH connections through terminal.
 To open an SSH connection to a particular IP address (e.g. `192.168.1.1`), you will open a terminal session, then type `ssh  192.168.1.1` and press enter.
 If you execute `ssh` without providing a target address, the computer will report different options for how you might use `ssh` (i.e. output reads `usage: ssh` followed by various flags).
 Please notify the instructor if your command prompt instead reports `command not found: ssh`.